google/tf_mesh_renderer/README.md

-This is a differentiable, 3D mesh renderer using TensorFlow and OpenGL.
+This is a differentiable, 3D mesh renderer using TensorFlow.

 This is not an official Google product.